andrepiske/wowhttp/README.md

 ## What is this?

-I'm making an HTTP(S) server from scratch just for fun.
+I'm making an HTTP(S) server from scratch mostly for fun.

-This is an experiment, the code base changes a lot.
-There are no tests.
+**This is an experiment**, the code base changes a lot.
+There are no tests although I'm currently running against [h2spec](https://github.com/summerwind/h2spec).

 ## Features